Abe Lincoln may have said that you can’t always please everyone.

 The adults of these types of beetles in Minnesota are brownish-black.
 They can fly short distances when disturbed as well.

-Coupled with that, they lay eggs on the ground at night when it is cool.
+Coupled with that, they lay eggs on the ground when it is cool at night.
 The eggs hatch into larvae that feed on plant roots all winter until they pupate and transform into adults.

-The adult will then emerge from the soil as early as March or as late as June, depending on the temperature.
+Depending on the temperature, The adult will emerge from the soil as early as March or June.

 It is believed that fungus weevils were introduced to North America from Europe, where they have been a pest for centuries.